aaronxyliu/aaronxyliu.github.io/_posts/2023-05-11-academic-writing3.md

 #### Put Information Familiar to Readers at the Beginning of a Sentence, New Information at the End.

 Readers understand a sentence more readily when they grasp its subject easily, and the easiest subject to grasp is not just short and concrete but also *familiar*.
-This is so-called the "flow" of the paragraph.
+This is so-called the "flow" between sentences.
+When you introduce a new term, put it at the end of its sentence.
+Compare these: (new terms are boldfaced)

+> **Calcium blockers** can control muscle spasms. **Sarcomeres** are the small units of muscle fibers in which these drugs work.
+Two **filaments**, one thick and one thin, are in each sarcomere. **The proteins actin and myosin** are contained in the thin filament.
+When actin and myosin interact, your heart contracts.

+> Muscle spasms can be controlled with drugs known as **calcium blockers**.
+They work in small units of muscle fibers called **sarcomeres**.
+Each sarcomere has two **filaments**, one thick and one thin.
+The thin filament contains two proteins, **actin and myosin**.
+When actin and myosin interact, your hear contracts.

+In the second sentence, new terms appear towards the ends of their sentences.
+No principle of writing is more important than this: **old before new; familiar information introduces unfamiliar information**.

+### Use First-Person Pronouns Appropriately

+Insecure writers begin too many sentences with *we think* or *we believe* (or their equivalent, *In our opinion*).
+Readers assume that you think and believe what you write, so you don't need to say so.

+### Choose the Right Word

+The clever selection of words can make the sentence more vivid, and more interesting to follow.
+However, it should be noted that many words have mutiple meanings and some are even quite abstract, giving the sentence an unfixed meaning.
+The uncertainty of meaning makes literature intriguing, yet in academic writing, one needs to avoid expressions that are vague or subjective.

+Never use the word *important*.
+Everybody think their work is important.
+This word provides no information in academic writing.